Indigenous Conference Services is 100% Indigenous-owned and operated. ICS conferences and events are developed in a

 Drive financial independence and wealth creation opportunities for businesses and communities

-Develop strategies for industry and government to engage with Indigenous communities to build stronger business and industry networks
+Develop strategies for industry and government to engage with Indigenous communities to build stronger business networks

 Advance business opportunities in rural and regional location